-Ten×9 Nashville, a satellite of Belfast’s popular Ten×9 storytelling event, is a monthly community storytelling night in Nashville, TN, where nine people have up to ten minutes each to tell a real story from their lives.
+Ten×9 Nashville, the first satellite of Belfast’s popular Ten×9 storytelling event, is a monthly community storytelling night in Nashville, TN, where nine people have up to ten minutes each to tell a real story from their lives.
 Crafted by the brilliant minds of Paul Doran and Pádraig Ó Tuama, Ten×9 (ten by nine) is not a creative fiction seminar; it is not a poetry reading or a musical concert.
 It is not a common sharing of favorite short literary stories or book excerpts.
 All these are important and beautiful practices, but they aren’t Ten×9.

 This event is about us, our stories, our lived moments.
 Each month has a theme, particular enough to structure a night of storytelling but broad enough that anyone should be able to find a life story that relates.
 The themes are starting points, not agendas.
 Pádraig introduced me to this magnificent Irish proverb: “It is in the shelter of each other that the people live.”
 Ten×9 is an attempt for us to live in each other’s shelter – through drinks, presence, and narrative.
 We are strange people telling our strange stories to strangers.
 Standing on stage with a microphone, storytellers invite listeners to enter into moments of their lives and feel – to penetrate into the undiscovered continents of each other.
 Any given night will likely leave you in tears, often from both side-splitting laughter and heart-wrenching tales of pain.